-classifySeg, an alternative approach to this problem using an empirical Bayes approach to classify segments. plotGenome, a function for plotting the alignment of tags to the genome (together with the segments defined by this function). baySeq, a package for discovering differential expression in lociData objects.
+classifySeg, an alternative approach to this problem using an empirical Bayes approach to classify segments. thresholdFinder, a function for determining a suitable threshold on methylation by examining the data. plotGenome, a function for plotting the alignment of tags to the genome (together with the segments defined by this function). baySeq, a package for discovering differential expression in lociData objects.